touchtalent/BobbleiOSKeyboardSDK/README.md

 1. Top Bar
 2. Custom View

-You can find the framework here : https://github.com/touchtalent/BobbleKeyboardSDKSampleApp/tree/master/BobbleSDKSampleApp/Frameworks

-You can refer to sample app here : https://github.com/touchtalent/BobbleKeyboardSDKSampleApp

 Below is the list of all UI configuration that is possible as part of customization.

 Configuration | Description